- 1 Counselling for Gay Men, Lesbians, Bisexuals & Questioning Sexuality.

 Local Services for LGBT/Q.

 Counselling for same-sex couple relationships.
-Dean is fully-qualified and experienced in counselling couples.
-He builds upon his post-graduate diploma by researching the specific needs of gay and lesbian intimate partners.
+Dean is fully-qualified and experienced in Couple Counselling.
+Building upon his PG Diploma researching the specific needs of gay and lesbian intimate partners.
 Couple Counselling for same-gender partners, or MOM partners where one is… and the other is too, but other.

 Specialist in Counselling for LGBT

 Most counsellors nowadays will offer to work with LGBT/Q subjects.
 You’ll notice that Dean Richardson is actually a gay specialist counsellor ~ not an afterthought.
-Offering various counselling services for LGBT/Q within Havant, LGBT/Q individuals, couples and groups find working with Dean’s approach to counselling helpful and effective.
+Offering various counselling services for LGBT/Q not just within Havant.

 Sexuality – Unique to You.